 ServiceNow was named a Leader in the 2019 Magic Quadrant for Integrated Risk Management.
 This GRC tool helps to drive a culture of risk management with a unified data environment by giving the front line easy access to insights and tasks via chat, mobile apps, and portals.

 The Reporting and Analytics features for ServiceNow are thorough and intuitive to use, offering great flexibility for whatever metrics you need to track.
-Thus, they scored well in this consideration of the Features & Functions evaluation criteria.
+Thus, they scored well in this section of the Features & Functions evaluation criteria.

 A con to note is that the ServiceNow Governance Risk and Compliance software could use some sprucing up when it comes to their reporting tools, which lack advanced filters and would do well to broaden its available data visualization schemes.
 But as you can see from the above screenshot, it does have some very easy-to-read graphics to help you visualize basic data.